 When to see the doctor

-Contact your doctor if you are having a cough for more than 3 weeks.
+Contact your doctor if you have had a cough for more than three weeks.
 Chronic cough can be due to health diseases.
 Make an appointment with the doctor if you are getting any of these symptoms: